telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/selection/preselect-items.md

 title: Preselect Items
 page_title: Preselect Items | Kendo UI DropDownList
 description: "Learn how to preselect items in a Kendo UI DropDownList widget."
+previous_url: /controls/editors/dropdownlist/how-to/preselect-items
 slug: howto_preselect_items_dropdownlist
 ---

 # Preselect Items

-The example below demonstrates how to preselect items in a Kendo UI DropDownList.
+The following example demonstrates how to preselect items in a Kendo UI DropDownList.

 This approach is also applicable for the Kendo UI ComboBox.